inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

   and add to the OpenStreetMap data.
 - To the right of the map window are a series of panels, which each do something different.
-Typically when you first install JOSM several panels are shown by default, such as “Layers”, “Properties”, and “Selection”.
-When you select a point, line, or shape in the map window, it will be shown in the “Selection” panel.
-Information about the object will be shown in the “Properties” panel, and the username of the author of that object will be shown in the “Authors” panel.
+Typically when you first install JOSM several panels are shown by default, such as :guilabel:`Layers`, :guilabel:`Properties`, and :guilabel:`Selection`.
+When you select a point, line, or shape in the map window, it will be shown in the :guilabel:`Selection` panel.
+Information about the object will be shown in the :guilabel:`Properties` panel, and the username of the author of that object will be shown in the :guilabel:`Authors` panel.

 .. image:: /static/training/beginner/osm/image91.*
+   :align: center

 - On the left side of JOSM, there are several toolbars, which consist of many buttons.
 At the top of this bar are different buttons which change what you can do with your mouse.
-You are already familiar with the first two, the “Select tool” and the “Draw tool”.
+You are already familiar with the first two, the :guilabel:`Select` tool and the :guilabel:`Draw tool`.
   The other tools make it easier to zoom in, delete an object, draw a shape, or create a line that is parallel to another line.
 - Below these tools are many more buttons.
 These buttons control what you see on the right side of JOSM.
-Using these buttons you can open and close the boxes on the right, such as “Properties”, “Selection”, and “Author”.
+Using these buttons you can open and close the boxes on the right, such as :guilabel:`Properties`, :guilabel:`Selection`, and :guilabel:`Author`.

 *1.1.
 Download OSM Data*